munga114/my-hood/README.md

 Mungai Mbugua

 ## Description
-This is a web application that allows users to be in the loop about everything happening intheir neighborhood.
-From contact information of different handyman to meeting announcements or even alerts.
+This is a web application that allows users to be in the loop about everything happening in their neighborhood.
+From contact information of different handymen to meeting announcements or even alerts, this application will get you sorted.

 A user will be able to: